Grand National betting guide: Every horse rated and ranked for the Aintree showpiece

 The field has been reduced from 40 horses to a maximum of 34 this year in the interest of safety but that’s still plenty for a pinsticker’s guide to the runners and rider.

-The exact field won’t be confirmed until Thursday morning but we’ve rated and ranked all the possible runners to give you a headstart on the opposition.
+The exact field is now confirmed and we’ve rated and ranked all the runners and riders to give you a headstart on the opposition.

 Predicting the winner is always a challenge but defending champion Corach Rambler looks set to be the favourite to make it two in a row, while the likes of I Am Maximus, Vanillier and Meetingofthewaters aren’t far behind on betting sites.